The most rewarding things you do in life are often the ones that look like they cannot be done. – Arnold Palmer

 Sometimes the seemingly insignificant fear of not wanting to hurt others can become a significantly debilitating fear when it comes to risk-taking.
 You don’t want to take risks because you feel that it might hurt other people or go against their expectations and/or beliefs.
-The moment you allow other people to dictate your choices and decisions, is the moment you are putting your life and fate into someone else’s hands — for better or worse.
+The moment you allow other people to dictate your choices and decisions is the moment you are putting your life and fate into someone else’s hands — for better or worse.

 All of these needs are in your head.
 You don’t need to play it safe all the time.
 You don’t need to try avoiding guilt.
 Guilt can actually help and rally you to make better choices and decisions in the future.
 And oftentimes the guilt you will feel after taking a risk pales in comparison to the regret you would feel if you didn’t take a risk in the first place.

 When it comes to your needs it’s all a balancing act.
-You don’t always need to take risks, however you do always need to take the right kinds of risks at the right time.
+You don’t always need to take risks, however, you do always need to take the right kinds of risks at the right time.
 Playing it safe and making excuses for your choices, decisions and actions often won’t pay off for you in the long-run.

 Relying on Others

 The habit of relying on other people to solve your problems takes all responsibility away from your hands.
-In such instances it’s easy to just sit back and allow other people to do all the risk-taking for you.
+In such instances, it’s easy to just sit back and allow other people to do all the risk-taking for you.
 However, if things don’t turn out as expected, it’s also easy to blame others and make excuses for unsavory outcomes.
 Don’t ever give away your power to transform your life.
-Playing it safe behind other people’s decisions and actions will often not work in your favor, and certainly will not provide you with the momentum you need to live your life with purpose.
+Playing it safely behind other people’s decisions and actions will often not work in your favor, and certainly, will not provide you with the momentum you need to live your life with purpose.

 The habit of perfectionism will eat you alive without you even knowing about it.
-When you’re indulging in the habit of perfectionism you will become lost in the details, and the details will prevent you from taking the necessary risks that will help you to take advantage of time sensitive opportunities that will come your way.
+When you’re indulging in the habit of perfectionism you will become lost in the details, and the details will prevent you from taking the necessary risks that will help you to take advantage of time-sensitive opportunities that will come your way.

 The habit of procrastination is the twin sister of perfectionism.
 Procrastination will tell you that it’s just not the right time, that you must wait, and that you’re not ready.
 This is all a lie.
 You are resourceful, and oftentimes some action (a little risk) is better than no action at all — whether you’re ready or not.